sindhu-rajesh/StarNine-Clinic/Introduction/features And Services.md

 # **4. FEATURES AND SERVICES**
 **Homepage:**

-Welcome Section: Introduces RapiDoc as a digital healthcare destination, emphasizing the ease and convenience of accessing healthcare services through the platform.
+Welcome Section: Introduces StarNine as a digital healthcare destination, emphasizing the ease and convenience of accessing healthcare services through the platform.
-Download App Button: Encourages users to download the RapiDoc app for a more integrated experience.
+Download App Button: Encourages users to download the StarNine app for a more integrated experience.

 **Services:**